 “I searched for someone to help in with its implementation and found a Kripalu colleague, Deborah Ketter, who is a certified, advanced Veriditas labyrinth facilitator, Kripalu Yoga teacher and artist.
 She and I together choose and modified a classical 7 circuit design to allow for extra gathering space in the center and came up with a plan to make it so.
 She completed the project beautifully with heart and intention – from initial layout/measuring, finding organic materials like the stone and mulch, recruiting the people to help build it and together, with some of our teachers, students and volunteers, worked for days in the hot sun yielding the what you now see.
 We envision adding additional landscaping and other features to the project (benches, found objects and the like) over time – this too will grow organically as there is no rush and no “ending” to the circular path!”

-On Wednesday, August 24, 2016 (7:00 – 8:30 pm) Princeton Center for Yoga & Health welcomes Deborah Ketter, a certified Veriditas Labyrinth Facilitator for a special program – Walking the Labyrinth with Intention .
-This event inaugurates the new Princeton Yoga labyrinth.
-Following a short talk on the origin, meaning and ways of walking the labyrinth, participants will be guided in the custom of preparing “despachos”, or prayer packets, with objects of symbolic significance, and ending with a candle-lit walking the labyrinth.
+On Wednesday, August 24, 2016 Princeton Center for Yoga & Health welcomed Deborah Ketter, a certified Veriditas Labyrinth Facilitator for a special program – Walking the Labyrinth with Intention .
+This event inaugurated the new Princeton Yoga labyrinth.
+Following a short talk on the origin, meaning and ways of walking the labyrinth, participants were guided in the custom of preparing “despachos”, or prayer packets, with objects of symbolic significance, and ended with a candle-lit walking the labyrinth.

 Traditionally, Andean despachos are made as offering of thanks-giving or atonement, or as a petition for guidance.
 Bundles are carefully arranged, wrapped then burned as a way to “dispatch” prayers.
 In the August 24th workshop participants will make their own artful prayer packet and use it as they walk the labyrinth, planting intentions in the quiet field of pure potentiality.